Modern Slavery Act Statement

 - We set clear expectations for our suppliers that Bechtel does not tolerate the use of slavery, servitude, forced or compulsory labor or human trafficking, as set forth in Bechtel's Code of Conduct.
 We expect our suppliers to meet these expectations.
 Bechtel's supplier portal (supplier.bechtel.com) clearly communicates Bechtel's expectations.

-- Bechtel’s standard terms and conditions with suppliers and subcontractors that we consider have a moderate to high risk modern slavery exposure, include our expectations that no slavery is used anywhere in the supplier’s business or by any of the suppliers in its own supply chain.
-Our suppliers agree to comply with all applicable local and national laws and regulations.
-We have the right to terminate a contract with a supplier for a breach of our terms and conditions.
+- Bechtel's standard terms and conditions with suppliers and subcontractors that we consider have a moderate to high risk modern slavery exposure, include our expectations that no human trafficking or slavery is used anywhere in the supplier/subcontractor's business or by any of the suppliers/subcontractors in its own supply chain.
+Our suppliers/subcontractors agree to comply with all applicable local and national laws and regulations.
+We have the right to terminate a contract with a supplier/subcontractor for breach of our terms and conditions.